vglazer/csc488/README.md

 1. `make && make pdfman`
 1. This should create a compiler for the "csc488 language" in `./compiler488`. see `./compiler488.pdf` for detailed usage options.
 1. There are tests in `../test`.
-You can `make test` or `cd ../test && ./run_codegentests.sh` to run some of these.
-Some of the tests can only be run manually, see the [README](https://github.com/vglazer/csc488/blob/master/assignment345/README.md) for details.
+You can either `make test` or `cd ../test && ./run_codegentests.sh` to run some of these.
+The rest of the tests can only be run manually, see the [README](https://github.com/vglazer/csc488/blob/master/assignment345/README.md) for details.
 1. You can now use the compiler to run the "csc488 language" programs from [assignment1](https://github.com/vglazer/csc488/tree/master/assignment1) and